 Why will the English Grammar Profiler now start to incorporate the GSE alongside the EGP?

-The following two images show the difference of including a GSE grammar point to level prediction.
-In the first, ‘but for’ is highlighted as A1 and in the second C1, and the ‘would’ verb phrase changed from A2 or B1 to C1.
+The following two images show the difference between including a GSE grammar point to level prediction.
+In the first, ‘but for‘ is highlighted as A1 and in the second C1, the ‘would’ verb phrase changed from A2 or B1 to C1.
 Lifting the overall second part prediction from B1 to C1.
 This structure does not exist in the EGP or EVP which might mean it is actually higher than C2.